 Because student safety is a prime concern for yoga teachers and healthcare practitioners, it is vital to have a very strong anatomy component in every yoga teacher training program.
 A foundational understanding of how the body functions is the best way to train teachers to protect students from injury and to best serve those who have pre-existing injuries and illnesses.
-More than ever, teachers and practitioners need a thorough knowledge of proper alignment and posture modifications that help all students achieve optimal benefits of a class.
+More than ever, teachers and practitioners need a thorough knowledge of alignment and posture modifications that help all students achieve optimal benefits for them.

 For yoga teachers and health care practitioners who want to delve further into anatomy and physiology to obtain a more advanced understanding of how our body’s systems work together, Arturo has developed these courses to address the following topics in depth:

 This module focuses on fascia and scar tissue.

 An important area of study for teachers who are